Tab-SE/embedding_playbook/TABNEXT_EMBEDDING_GUIDE.md

 **Error:** `Framing 'https://your-org.my.salesforce.com/' violates the following Content Security Policy directive: "frame-ancestors 'none'"`

 **Solution:**
-- Disable Clickjack Protection in blacktab (see Step 6 in Salesforce Setup)
+- Configure Trusted Domains for Inline Frames (see Step 5 in Salesforce Setup)
-- This requires Salesforce internal tool access
+- Add your domain (e.g., `localhost:3000`) with type "Lightning Out"
-- Contact your Salesforce admin if you don't have access
+- Contact your Salesforce admin if you need assistance with these settings

 #### 2. "app_not_found" Error (JWT)